How to become a British Sign Language interpreter

 You could qualify by registering as a trainee sign language interpreter (TSLI).
 To register, you'll need:

 - a degree or level 6 award in your first language - either English or British Sign Language (BSL)

 - a minimum of level 4, above A level standard, in your second language - either English or BSL

 - you'll need to register with the National Registers of Communications Professionals working with Deaf and Deafblind People

 Many interpreters work freelance or through agencies and often get work through recommendations of people who have already used their services.
-It's important to have knowledge and an appreciation of deaf culture and the issues facing the deaf community.

 You can find out more about becoming a British Sign Language interpreter from: